opengeospatial/ogcapi-features/clients/gdal.md

 name2language: String (0.0)
 ```

-And the following command fetches all local road features that have "Queen" as part of the name and creates a GeoPackage file `queen-roads.gpkg` with the features (roughly 8200 features):
+And the following command fetches all local road features that have "Queen" as part of the name and creates a GeoPackage file `queen-roads.gpkg` with the features:

 ```sh
 % ogr2ogr -where "name LIKE '%Queen%'" -oo PAGE_SIZE=10000 -f GPKG queen-roads.gpkg OAPIF:https://demo.ldproxy.net/zoomstack roads_local --debug on